vectara/create-ui/apps/questionAndAnswer/README.md

-# Vectara sample code for a Search Summary UI
+# Vectara sample code for a Question and Answer UI

-This app provides working sample code for implementing a Search Summary UI that's powered by [Vectara](https://vectara.com/).
+This app provides working sample code for implementing a Question and Answer UI that's powered by [Vectara](https://vectara.com/).
 It was generated using the [Create UI code-generator](https://github.com/vectara/create-ui).

-The Search Summary UI is characterized by:
+The Question and Answer UI is characterized by:

 - A search box for entering a natural-language query.
-This can take the form of a question or just search terms.
+This typically takes the form of a question.
-- A \*\*list of search results.
-- A summary of search results that are most relevant to the query, with citations.
+- A condensed answer based upon the most relevant search results, with citations.

-A user will typically scan the summary for points of interest, which is faster than reviewing the list of search results.
-If an aspect of the summary catches their eye, they'll dig deeper into the cited search result.
-They'll repeat this pattern until they've reviewed all of the interesting information that was relevant to their query.
+A user will typically scan the answer to see if it truly answers their question.
+They'll use the citations to verify that the answer is grounded in facts.
+If the answer doesn't fully answer their question they'll try again with a differently-worded question.

 ## Dependencies